phax/phoss-smp/docker/README.md

 The data directory inside the Docker image, where the data is stored is usually `/home/git/conf`.

 To check the log file use `docker logs phoss-smp`.
 There is no catalina.out file - only a catalina.out.yyyy-mm-dd.

+To open a shell in the docker image use `docker exec -it phoss-smp-snapshot-from-source-xml bash` where `phoss-smp-snapshot-from-source-xml` is the name of the machine.

 ## Pushing changes